-These Thanksgiving Cookie Dough Turkeys are simple, delicious, and SO fun for Thanksgiving!
-They’re perfect for a class party or Thanksgiving dinner, and best of all, easy enough for little hands!
+Thanksgiving Cookie Dough Turkeys are simple, delicious, and fun for Thanksgiving!
+A great dessert recipe for a class party or Thanksgiving dinner.
+Best of all, easy enough for little hands to help make them!

 I have to admit – as much as I love being a food blogger, there are times when it can feel purely daunting.
 Times like when you have to negotiate with a brand or learn a new way of doing something or re-make a recipe seven times to get it just right…..